 An application of multivariate splines for Fluid Flow Simulation won me a research medal from the University of Georgia in 2002.
 The representative paper is Bivariate Splines for Fluid Flows.
 In this paper, many standard fluid flows, e.g. cavity flows, backward step flows, flows around a circular object with various Reynolds numbers are simulated.
 In particular, a cavity flow over a triangular domain is simulated.
 Flows passing through a narrowed channel is simulated.
 Bivariate splines of various degrees were used in various simulations.
 The highest degree I used is 12.
 In fact, the degree of splines is an input variable and my matlab code is programmed for arbitrary degree $d\ge 1$, for arbitrary smoothness $r\ge 0$ and arbitrary triangulation $\triangle$.

-Compressed Sensing and Low-rank Matrix Reconstruction Currently I am interested in sparest solutions of undetermined linear systems and their applications in compressed sensing and low-rank matrix recovery.
+Compressive Sensing and Low-rank Matrix Reconstruction Currently I am interested in sparest solutions of undetermined linear systems and their applications in compressed sensing and low-rank matrix recovery.
 In my joint paper with Simon Foucart, we show how to use quasi norm lq, 0 < q ≤ 1 to find the sparsest solution.
 This paper has many citations since its publication.
 I have worked with W. T. Yin on unconstrained lq minimization for sparse vector recovery and matrix completion recently.
 Two joint papers have been accepted for publications: Improved Iteratively Reweighted Least Squares for Unconstrained Smoothed lq Minimization and Augmented l1 and Nuclear Norm Models with a Globally Linearly Convergent Algorithm.
 In addition, I have several other preprints and reprints on this topic available on-line at my publication section of this page.
 I am now working at BioDesign Institute of Arizona State University developping machine learning algorithms to find biosignatures.